 orgacell sc® mb

-1 feed supplement, 3 active ingredients: live yeast, mycotoxin binding agent and phenol
+1 feed supplement, 4 components: yeast (living and inactivated), mycotoxin binding agent and phenol

 At a glance